MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/exposed-apis-create-app-partners.md

    - On your application page, select **API Permissions** \> **Add permission** \> **APIs my organization uses** > type **WindowsDefenderATP** and select on **WindowsDefenderATP**.

-   - Note that *WindowsDefenderATP* does not appear in the original list.
+   - Note that *WindowsDefenderATP* doesn't appear in the original list.
 Start writing its name in the text box to see it appear.

      :::image type="content" source="../images/add-permission.png" alt-text="The Add a permission option" lightbox="../images/add-permission.png":::

 ### Request API permissions

-To determine which permission you need, review the **Permissions** section in the API you are interested to call.
+To determine which permission you need, review the **Permissions** section in the API you're interested to call.
 For instance:

 - To [run advanced queries](run-advanced-query-api.md), select 'Run advanced queries' permission
 - To [isolate a device](isolate-machine.md), select 'Isolate machine' permission

-In the following example we will use **'Read all alerts'** permission:
+In the following example we use **'Read all alerts'** permission:

 1. Choose **Application permissions** \> **Alert.Read.All** > select on **Add permissions**